WebSDK Usage

 wunderkind.sdk.turnOffDebugging();

-If no events are being dispatched and you see the message shown below in the console after turning on the debug mode.
-This means that you are trying to use the Web SDK from a State or Country that is not configured.
-Maybe you are using a VPN or working from a different location, if that’s not the case and your current location is expected to work, reach out to your Wunderking representative to debug or update the configuration.
+If no events are being dispatched and you see the message shown below in the console after turning on the debug mode, this means you are trying to use the Web SDK from a state or country that is not configured.
+This might happen if you are using a VPN or working from a different location.
+If that is not the case and your current location is expected to work, reach out to your Wunderking representative to debug or update the configuration.